polothy/joule-plugincheck/JoulePluginCheck.md

     be available on subsequent requests.
 ## Disallow Multiple Namespace Declarations
 The Moodle Style Guide prohibits more than one namespace declaration per file.
-    This sniff enforces )that rule.
-More information is available in the [style guide](https://docs.moodle.org/dev/Coding_style#Namespaces).
+    This sniff enforces that rule.
+More information is available in the [Moodle style guide](https://docs.moodle.org/dev/Coding_style#Namespaces).
+## Warn about PHP close tag at end of file
+If the PHP close tag '?&gt;' is detected at the end of a file, a warning is raised.
+    If the PHP close tag is detected at the end of a file, and there is whitespace after it, an error is raised.

+    This is because the PHP close tag at the end of the file can produce underisable output.
 ## Disallow Direct Access to Global Request Variables
 Moodle provide core functionality to clean parameters.
 Not using these functions can be a serious security concern.
 Therefore code
     cannot access the global request variables directly.